circleci/circleci-docs/jekyll/_docs/enterprise/single-box.md

 in trials and small installations to run the whole system on a single VM.
 See the instructions for your installation environment below.

+## Prerequisites

+The single-box installation is designed to be as easy as possible to install in any environment.
+There are just a few firm requirements:

+- You must use **GitHub.com or GitHub Enterprise** for version control, and the CircleCI Enterprise machine and the GitHub machines must be able to reach each other on the network.
+- The machine running CircleCI Enterprise must have outbound internet access.
+  ([Contact us](mailto:trial-support@circleci.com) for help if you use a proxy.)

 ## On AWS